CodeFusion508/codeFusion-backend/.github/pull_request_template.md

 ## How Has This Been Tested?

-- Please describe any manual testing done to verify your changes.
+- Describe any manual testing done to verify your changes.
-- Provide instructions so we can reproduce.
-- Please also list any relevant details for your test configuration as well an explanation as to why the testing had to be manual and could not be automated in a unit or integration test.
+- List any relevant details for your test configuration as well an explanation.

 ## Checklist: